 Instructions

-- Cut off the outer leaves.
+- Cut off the outer leaves of your cauliflower.
 Turn upside down and cut out the central stalk.
 You can leave any little white leaves on the florets - they are delicious roasted.

 - Break or chop up into florets.
 These can be small or large depending on your preference but try to get them an even size.